kermitt2/article_dataset_builder/Readme.md

 python3 harvest.py --cord19 metadata.csv --annotation --config my_config.json
 ```

-Finally you can run a short diagnostic/reporting on the latest harvesting like this:
+Finally you can run a short diagnostic/reporting on the latest harvesting by adding `--diagnostic` (combined to any previous harvesting command line, or just as unique parameter, to make a diagnostic to the realized harvesting):

 ```console
 python3 harvest.py --diagnostic --config my_config.json